brendanhay/gogol/gogol-play-moviespartner/README.md

 ## Description

-A client library for the Google Play Movies Partner API.
+A client library for the Google Play Movies Partner.

 ## Contribute